 This is another prophecy.
-He hasn't died yet.
-Therefore, He's not resurrected; and He isn't glorified.
-So the Spirit isn't given.
+He hadn't died yet.
+Therefore, He was not resurrected; and He wasn't glorified.
+So the Spirit wasn't given yet.
 He prophesies again and shows another condition (in addition to the ones in John 7).
 Do you know what it is?
 "Keep My commandments, and I will."

 Notice too that the Spirit is described as being with and in.
 What this does is that it clarifies this thing about coming to Christ.
 We have to be called.
 We have to respond.
 If we don't do that, even though God's Spirit is "with" us—leading us to Christ—it will never be "in us" unless we respond and meet the conditions.

 For the disciples here, the Spirit was with them—in Christ; and it was teaching and guiding.
 But there was going to be a time when it would be in them, literally.
 Of course, that didn't occur until Acts 2.
 So it is with us.
 The Spirit is with us before conversion—for it is by this means that God brings us to Christ.
 John 6:44 comes in here, where Christ said "No man can come to Me, except the Spirit of the Father draw Him; and I will raise him up at the last day."

 If God did not do this miraculous work, the enmity against Him—coupled with our own spiritual confusion—would never permit this process to even get started.
 Our calling, brethren, is a tremendous act of mercy on God's part and a miracle that we even respond.
 If it were not for that—for God's mercy in choosing us to be called—we'd never make it there.